 To make sure there were no critters anywhere, I set my oven temperature to 180° and baked them for two hours.
 This also helps remove the extra moisture.

-To do this, I used a piece of parchment paper on a baking sheet.
+I used a piece of parchment paper on a baking sheet to do this.
 I did shake the cookie sheet after the first hour.
-Heated acorns have a strange odor to them, so you may want to do this when you can open the windows.
+Heated acorns have a strange odor, so you may want to do this when you can open the windows.

 How To Hot Glue Acorn Caps

-What I didn’t know was this—baking the acorns released 99% of the little caps.
-Many of them were still on the acorns, but not attached.
-Those corresponding caps were very quickly glued back on using a small glue gun.
-Because I didn’t want to run a long extension cord out to the picnic table, I opted for my Ryobi Inverter.
-Simply run a ring of glue to hold the cap on.
-To keep the hot glue off the tablecloth, I used a paper plate.
+I didn't know this: baking the acorns released 99% of the little caps.
+Many of them were still on the acorns but not attached.
+Those corresponding caps were quickly glued back on using a small glue gun.
+Because I didn't want to run a long extension cord out to the picnic table, I opted for my Ryobi Inverter.
+Run a ring of glue to hold the cap on.
+I used a paper plate to keep the hot glue off the tablecloth.
 You could even use Gorilla Glue to get a permanent bond.

 How To Paint Acorns

-The easiest way to paint acorns, believe it or not is with nail polish!
-It’s glossy, goes on smoothly, dries rather quickly and is very durable!
+Believe it or not, the easiest way to paint acorns is with nail polish!
+It's glossy, goes smoothly, dries quickly, and is very durable!
 The small flat brush is easy to get close to the caps of the acorns.
 Bonus!
 You don't see any brush strokes.
-It may surprise you to know that my neighbor Rodney is actually the one who thought of this.
-I probably should have ordered some nail polish replacement brushes to use on the rest of the acorns.
-You may need more than 1 coat to get full coverage.
-Seriously, this is so easy, even the kiddos could help with the painting, it would even help with their fine motor skills. (former pre-k teacher here)
+It may surprise you to know that my neighbor Rodney is the one who thought of this.
+I probably should have ordered some nail polish replacement brushes for the rest of the acorns.
+You may need more than one coat to get full coverage.
+Seriously, this is so easy; even the kiddos could help with the painting, and it would even help with their fine motor skills. (former pre-k teacher here)

-Everyone needs a little sparkle, right?
-So, of course I had to do some gold glitter acorns.
+Everyone needs a little sparkle.
+So, of course, I had to do some gold glitter acorns.

-After seeing how Catherine gave some shine to her painted acorns, I decided to use a spray paint spray sealer (clear coat) on my pretty acorns!
+After seeing how Catherine gave some shine to her painted acorns, I used a spray paint spray sealer (clear coat) on my pretty acorns!
 Don't the different colors make you smile?

 This may help you decide if YOU want to paint acorns as one of your next craft projects.
-Top left are the acorns after they were sealed.
+The top left are the acorns after they were sealed.
 On the top right are the painted acorns after they were sealed.
-Finally on the bottom are baked, raw acorns with no paint or sealer.
+Finally, on the bottom are baked, raw acorns with no paint or sealer.

 Painted Acorns in a Dish